akeneo/pim-docs/design_pim/overview.rst

                 logLocale: function () {
                     console.log(UserContext.get('uiLocale'));
                 }
-            }
+            };
         }
-    )
+    );

-The ``define`` method takes two arguments: the first one is an array of the dependencies we want to use (``pim/user-context`` in this case) and a callback that will be called every time our module will be requested.
-This callback will receive as argument the list dependencies we asked for.
+The ``define`` method takes two arguments: the first one is an array of the dependencies we want to use (``pim/user-context`` in this case) and a callback that will be called every time our module is requested.
+This callback will receive as argument the list of dependencies we asked for.
 Note that you can name the arguments of the callback as you want.

 Register it
 +++++++++++